top of page

 Ultimately addiction is a behaviour that controls you, taking centre stage over your better judgement or reasoned decisions.
 For some people with severe addictions, taking drugs can become more important than the need to eat or sleep.

 The urge to get and use the drug can fill every moment of a person's life.
-The addiction can replace all the things the person used to enjoy.
+Addiction can replace all the things the person used to enjoy.
 Some people who are addicted may do almost anything—lying, stealing—to keep using the substance.

 Many people don't understand why or how other people become addicted to drugs.
 They may mistakenly think that those who use drugs lack moral principles or willpower and that they could stop their drug use simply by choosing to.
 In reality, drug addiction is a complex disease, and quitting usually takes more than good intentions or a strong will.